-Data Intelligence is not a cute slogan or an abstract concept: It’s optimal, achievable and hugely beneficial.
-In this operating environment — awash in massive data volumes, buffeted by a constant flow of new technologies that will deliver more data, under pressure from evolving compliance mandates, always in pursuit of digital transformation — Data Intelligence is critical.
+It is not a cute slogan or an abstract concept; it’s optimal, achievable, and hugely beneficial.
+In this operating environment — awash in massive data volumes, buffeted by a constant flow of new technologies that will deliver more data, under pressure from evolving compliance mandates, and always in pursuit of digital transformation — Data Intelligence is critical.

 However, this ideal state can only be realized when it’s fully understood.
 There isn’t a one-off tactic or resource allocation that will get it done.
 It certainly requires particular technologies to support enterprise-wide data collation and inter-departmental collaboration, but there’s more to it.
 It means creating policies and processes to allow authorized access to the right data, always with full transparency and context.
 It’s also important to develop metrics to ensure that the system is working, and changes can be made to adjust and enhance each step.

-This won’t happen overnight — even now, within too many enterprises, the data is everywhere yet nowhere, locked away in disparate silos, draining resources, clogging processes, bordering on non-compliance.
+This won’t happen overnight.
+With many enterprises today, data is locked away in disparate silos, which drains resources and clogs processes.
 Data Intelligence means changing that dynamic.
 It unlocks the value of in-house and incoming data and transforms it into a strategic and competitive asset.

 How to achieve Data Intelligence?

 - It’s all about the purpose — the data should be secure and compliant, but it must also serve business needs.
-There should be a full complement of solutions that automate governance and privacy; extract the right data regardless of location; apply a single definition to ensure that users are building on the same foundation; prioritize consent, usage and retention policies; and rely on valid data transparency and lineage to deliver meaningful business intelligence.
-That’s the path to digital transformation.
+There should be a full complement of solutions that:

-- It must be built into the corporate DNA that technology is dynamic — there are always innovations coming down the pike, and it’s important to make judgments on each as they emerge.
-Artificial intelligence and machine learning alone will likely be integral to 75% of all enterprise applications by 2021, and all infrastructures must have the flexibility to integrate the best of these.
+- Organizations must remember that technology is dynamic — there are always innovations coming down the pike, and it’s important to make judgments on each as they emerge.
+Artificial intelligence and machine learning alone will likely be integral to 75% of all enterprise applications by 2021, and all infrastructures must have the flexibility to integrate with the best of these.

-But there’s an even more important variable here.
-Data Intelligence is a people and process issue: Intelligence is a fundamentally human characteristic, and so we need policies and processes that drive knowledge sharing and collaboration.
-That takes a revolution.
+- But there’s an even more important variable here.
+Data Intelligence is a people and process issue; intelligence is a fundamentally human characteristic, and so we need policies and processes that drive knowledge sharing and collaboration.

 So now what?

 There’s no golden rule here — every institution must evaluate its own philosophy and network settings to create a full-fledged data culture.
-It must suit the often-random ways in which we connect, or get inspiration sparked by full-blown research or individual data nuggets.
-The core mission is to make it easier for knowledge workers to find the data they need, learn from it, add to it and collaborate with it.
+To achieve Data Intelligence, the core mission is to make it easier for knowledge workers to find the data they need, learn from it, add to it and collaborate with it.